 POOL CUE BUMPER

-To sum-up our thoughts about this topic, whether you are a professional pool player, or you are just starting, knowing and selecting the right components or parts for your pool cue shaft and pool cue butt could be very significant when assembling a high-performance billiard cue.
+To sum-up our thoughts about this topic, whether you are a professional pool player, or you are just starting, knowing and selecting the right components or parts for your billiards cue shaft and billiards cue butt could be very significant when assembling a high-performance billiard cue.
 It is about fitting all these parts together to give you the best pool cue that fits your desires and needs.
-A very well-built pool cue would definitely make a difference.
+A very well-built billiards cue would definitely make a difference.

 What is a cue Ferrule?